Advertiser Disclosure

 • These programs include the Ontario Drug Benefit (ODB), Ontario Seniors Dental Care Program (OSDCP) and the Ontario Guaranteed Annual Income System (GAINS).

-What Benefits Can Seniors in Ontario Get?
+Benefits Seniors in Ontario Can Get

 Ontario has several programs for seniors focused on helping them through financial assistance, benefits and other support types to improve their quality of life.